dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 #### Skip-gram Model

-Skip-gram model predicts context (surrounding) words given the current word.
-The training objective is to learn word vector representations that are good at predicting the nearby words.
+<span class='red'>Skip-gram model predicts context (surrounding) words given the current word.</span> The training objective is to learn word vector representations that are good at predicting the nearby words.
 To understand what that means, lets consider example shown below.

 Here we consider the window size = 2, window size refers to the number of words to be looked on either side of focus or input word.
 The highlighted blue color word is input and it produces training samples depending on context words.